 My only complaint would again be a lack of reference images for theory.

 Don’t let the relatively short running time of just over 8 minutes fool you, because you’ll easily get great value.
 This one video, with it’s familiar Latin flavor, represents of a wide range of quality videos from this particular series.
 Check out the other videos from Marc and you have one heck of a punch.

 Brought to you by Brian Sherrill of ActiveMelody.com.

 I found Brian really personable with excellent descriptive explanations of the material.
-What he lacks in a theoretical background he makes up in delivery – that’s the power of the human persona.
+What he lacks in a theoretical background he makes up for in delivery.
+And that is the power of the human persona.

 He’s invested in some good production equipment as the audio and video qualities are great.
-Primarily being a continuous close-up shot of the guitar, it could have benefited from additional visuals.
+It is a continuous close-up shot of the guitar, however, and could have benefited from additional visuals.

 This is Brian’s most popular video to date with a run time of over 30 minutes – very nice – and a current view count of well over 2,000,000.
 There’s definitely something to relate to here.

 As a whole, his other 300 plus offerings center around the blues catering to the beginner to intermediate guitar player.

 There’s a great balance of presentation, instruction and challenge in this one video.
 If you’re into the blues, check out Brian’s other videos too, you won’t be disappointed.